jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Seminar Presentation - IPv6 Security.md

 *Security Policies* are rules used to decide if a particular packet needs to be processed under IPsec, and if so, *how* it should be processed (*transport/tunnel mode*).
 Security policies are stored in a device's *Security Policy Database* (SPD).

-*Security Associations* are a set of information describing a *secure communication* between devices, and are stored in a *Security a*
+*Security Associations* are a set of information describing a *secure communication* between devices, and are stored in a *Security Association Database* (SAD).
+SAs can be set up manually, or automatically via a deployed system that uses another protocol (such as [[Cybersecurity Lecture 10 - Internet Protocol Security#Internet Key Exchange Protocol|IKE.]])

+**To determine what to do with a particular datagram,** the device first checks the SPD.
+A *Security Policy* in the SPD may reference a particular *Security Association* in the SAD. **If this is the case,** the device *looks up* that SA and uses it when processing the datagram.

+### Security Association Triples
+SAs are defined via a set of three parameters, known as a *triple.* These parameters are as follows:

+- *Security Parameter Index* (SPI) - 32-bits:
+	- This is chosen to *uniquely identify* a particular SA for *any connected device.*
+		- The SPI is placed in AH or ESP datagrams - and as a result, *links* each secure datagram to the SA from which it originates.
+	- The SPI is used by the *recipient* of a transmission, so that it knows what SA governs the received datagram.

+- IP Destination Address:
+	- This is the address of the device for which the SA has been establihs